 This proposal refers to the submission of official OPTN data that are presently collected by the OPTN.
-T Data collected pursuant to the OPTN's regulatory requirements in §121.11 of the OPTN Final Rule will be collected through OMB approved data collection forms.
+The OPTN Contractor has agreed that data collected pursuant to the OPTN's regulatory requirements in §121.11 of the OPTN Final Rule will be collected through OMB approved data collection forms.
 After OPTN Board approval, the updated OMB instructions for the existing data collection will be submitted to OMB.